 Father; Son and Holy Spirit

 A Sermon on Acts 4:31Read more

-31And when they had prayed, the place in which they were gathered together was shaken, and they were all filled with the Holy Spirit and continued to speak the word of God with boldness.
+31And when they had prayed, the place where they had gathered together was shaken, and they were all filled with the Holy Spirit and began to speak the word of God with boldness.

 Acts 4:31, King James Version (KJV)